joshcanhelp/josh-to-11/input/symlinked/posts/2008-09-30-w3c-schools-via-jch-beginners-course-in-html-for-emails.md

 ---
-title: "W3C Schools (via JCH) Beginner's Course in HTML for Emails"
+title: W3C Schools (via JCH) Beginner's Course in HTML for Emails
-excerpt: "I bring to you the W3C (via JCH) Beginner’s Course in HTML for Emails.
-A list of classes on the W3C site along with instructions for how to use it."
+excerpt: I bring to you the W3C (via JCH) Beginner’s Course in HTML for Emails.
+A list of classes on the W3C site along with instructions for how to use it.
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["Email"]
-featured_img:
 wpid: 290
+tags:
+  - Email
+featured_img: null
 ---